 Monthly document with National Call description and actions and activities for CCL groups to take for that month.

 Teams organized by volunteers around specific topics (Oil, Ocean, Agriculture, etc.) that work and strategize on ways to move that area towards supporting fee and dividend.
 Most action teams usually meet regularly by phone.

 An ask is just what it sounds like, asking a member of Congress to do something you want.
 CCL’s ask of Congress has been the same since 2009: Introduce or support fee and dividend legislation.

 Generally speaking, the Primary Ask for members of Congress focuses on co-sponsoring the Energy Innovation & Carbon Dividend Act (H.R.
 763).
-See also: Supporting Ask
+See also: Making Primary & Supporting Asks

 Description of a Member of Congress written by CCLers and available on Community.
 Includes past voting history, important facts and Member’s stance on CCL policy and climate change.

 CCL’s first policy proposal.
 Currently, we're advocating for the Energy Innovation and Carbon Dividend Act, which is, for the most part, the same as CF&D. CF&D basics are a rising fee on carbon at the source, with all of the revenue returned to households on a per capita basis, and a border adjustment to protect American businesses and encourage other countries to have the same policy.

 CCL’s basic training workshop for volunteers and groups just starting out.
 Climate Advocate Training Workshops (originally called Group Start Workshops) take place in person and typically launch a new CCL group.
 Online Climate Advocate Training takes place monthly for new volunteers who register for the training.
 Both cover our history, methods, legislation and lobby techniques.

 A legislative sub-group in the US Congress that handles a specific duty or topic such as Energy and Commerce, Intelligence, Natural Resources, etc.